-To date, 484 U.S. communities and six states have committed to becoming age-friendly.
-The movement involves over 240 people worldwide.
+To date, 583 U.S. communities and eight states, plus the US Virgin Islands, have committed to becoming age-friendly.

 Sonoma County joined the World Health Organizations Global Network of Age Friendly Cities and Communities in 2016, establishing a commitment to the County’s aging population and laying the groundwork for the incorporated cities to join the cause.
 Petaluma became the second city in Sonoma County to commit to becoming age-friendly when it joined the AARP Network early in 2020.
 We hope to serve as a model for other cities in the region who recognize the importance of fostering sustainable communities for all its residents.